 Avoid being locked out of schools you like.

 Good grades certainly will help.
 Being able to do the academic work at the school is a major plus in your child's admission folder.
 Boarding schools move at a much faster pace than public schools do.
 Admissions testing will confirm what your child's transcripts already indicate.

 Starting the boarding school search process as early as possible also helps.
-Beginning a full 18 months before the fall of year your child plans to be in schools sounds like way too much lead time.
+Beginning a full 18 months before the fall of the year your child plans to be in schools sounds like way too much lead time.
 But it really isn't.
 By the time you have explored dozens of options online and then visited 3 or 4 schools, you will be amazed at how quickly that 18 months goes by.
-Suddenly you are staring at a bunch of admissions deadlines which you thought were next year but are actually in two months.
+Suddenly you are staring at a bunch of admissions deadlines that you thought were next year but are actually in two months.

 Questions?
 Contact us on Facebook. @boardingschoolreview